fklein82/cloud-server/_posts/2023-05-06-enhancing-devx-on-tap-with-backstage.markdown

 The integration of the **Backstage** open-source project into **Tanzu Application Platform** plays a pivotal role in **enhancing the developer experience**.
 By streamlining application management, promoting discoverability, and providing customization options,

-&rarr; **Backstage empowers developers to focus on what matters most: building software**.
+&rarr; **Tanzu Application Platform empowers developers to focus on what matters most: building software**.

 I am thrilled to see the continuous evolution of TAP and look forward to seeing how Backstage integration will continue to elevate the platform in the future, with customizable [plugins](https://backstage.io/plugins).